(214) 390-7947 (Overseas Callers)

 • Airport return transfer

-The Thailand volunteer experience program fees will cover expenses that will begin on the first day of the program (usually the first or third Monday of the month) to the last day of the program.
-If you arrive before the first day of the program or you decide you stay beyond your program’s last day
+The Thailand volunteer program fees will cover expenses that will begin on the first day of the program to the last day of the program.

 Take a minute to complete the form and we will be in touch.

-Throughout the volunteer project, our local staff stays in contact with volunteers either through face-to-face visits or via email/telephone.
+Throughout the volunteer project in Thailand, our local staff stays in contact with volunteers either through face-to-face visits or via email/telephone.
 IFRE's offices in Thailand and our in-country coordinator serve as points of contact for our volunteers.
 You can contact us anytime when you feel you want to discuss something.

 Free Time